line/armeria/CONTRIBUTING.md

 If you are sending a pull request and it's a non-trivial change beyond fixing typos, please make sure to sign [the ICLA (individual contributor license agreement)](https://feedback.line.me/enquete/public/799-Z6ygVz3U).
-Please contact us if you need the CCLA (corporate contributor license agrement).
+Please contact us if you need the CCLA (corporate contributor license agreement).